SOwens/example-compiler/README.md

 Running the compiler
 --------------------

-The compiler relies on OCaml and several libraries: ocamlfind, extlib, ppx_deriving, and ppx_monadic.
-It is tested with OCaml version 4.02.3, and ocamlfind 1.5.6, extlib 1.7.0, ppx_deriving 3.0, and ppx_monadic 1.0.3.
-All of these libraries can be installed via opam.
+The compiler relies on OCaml and the ocamlfind library.
+It is tested with OCaml versions 4.02.3 and 4.04.0, and ocamlfind 1.5.6 and 1.7.1.
+Ocamlfind can be installed via opam.
+If you have installed anything via Opam (for example, Merlin, or ocp-indent), ocamlfind is probably installed already.
 Opam installs everything into `.opam` in your home directory:
 ```
-opam install extlib
-opam install ppx_deriving
-opam install ppx_monadic
+opam install ocamlfind
 ```

 To compile the compiler run `make` in the `src` directory.
 This should produce `compile.byte` and `interp.byte` executables.
 Both take a single command-line
 argument: a source file name with the `.expl` extension. `interp.byte` runs the file, `compile.byte` compiles it, generating an x86-46 assembly `.s` file in *nasm* syntax.
 The compiler has an optional argument `-osx` to generate OS X